mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 recommend keeping the pull policy setting to `always` if not in an offline environment, as this enables the use of updated scanners in your CI/CD pipelines.

-##### Custom Certificate Authorities support
+#####  Support for Custom Certificate Authorities

-Support for custom certificate authorities was introduced in the following versions.
+Support for custom certificate authorities was introduced in the following versions:

 | Analyzer | Version |
 | -------- | ------- |